Citdevelopers/ClubsApp/README.md

-I have completes till the auth and interactuions.try to do with posts
+I have completed till the auth and interactuions.try to do with posts